dirigible-io/dirigible-io.github.io/api/http_rs-data.md

 Function     | Description | Returns
 ------------ | ----------- | --------
-**service(oConfiguration?, oProtocolHandlersAdapter?, oDataProtocolDefinition?)**   | Creates a new Data Service instance ready to be further configured and executed | *DataService*
+**service(oConfiguration?, oProtocolHandlersAdapter?, oDataProtocolDefinition?, sLoggerName?)**   | Creates a new Data Service instance ready to be further configured and executed.
+Optionally, the instance could be supplied with: configuration (oConfiguration) that will be merged after protocol mappings are initiallized; oProtocolHandlersAdapter object for data-to-protocol mapping; oDataProtocolDefinition object for  protocol mappings definition; sLoggerName string to provide logger name for an instance. | *DataService*